 Hong Kong is by no means perfect.
 But over the last 10 weeks teachers, students and parents alike have shown a collective resolve to see out the worst of what homeschooling entails and have emerged toupee intact!

 This won’t be forever.
-As they say here, ‘Add oil’, keep your chin up and we’ll all be laughing at this current uncertainty come Summer.
+As they say here, ‘Add oil’, keep your chin up and carry on.
+An end will come into sight, so don’t fret.